Honeysuckle Facts

 Honeysuckle Physical Description

-Most notably, the majority of the numerous types of Honeysuckle evolved as strong twining climbers.
-Further, on all of these, the leaves grow opposite, and develop as simple ovals.
-This foliage also averages about 4.5 in (10 cm) in length.
-Although most varieties evolved as deciduous, some develop as evergreens.
+Impressively, the majority of the known types of Honeysuckle evolved as comparatively strong twining climbers in nature.
+On all of these many varieties, the leaves grow opposite, and develop as very simple ovals.
+This visually appealing foliage also averages about 4.5 in (10 cm) in length.

 - Kingdom: Plantae